New COVID-19 related deaths reported in Mercer, Bland and Buchanan counties

 In neighboring Virginia, health officials on Thursday reported the first COVID-19 related death in rural Bland County.

-The health department didn’t provide any additional details regarding the case.
-The Daily Telegraph has a message in with the Virginia Department of Health regarding the first Bland County death.
-This story will be updated as soon as more details become available.
+The health department didn’t provide any additional details regarding the case, and Bernard Hill with the media relations office of the Virginia Department of Health said no additional details regarding the Bland County death can be released due to federal privacy laws.

+“We can’t release any more information about any of the deaths other than what has been released,” Hill said.
+“However we regret to report any loss of life related to COVID in our community.
+We send our condolences to the family.”

+A message left with Dr. Eric Workman, county administrator of Bland, regarding the COVID-19 death wasn’t immediately returned Thursday.

-The health department also reported a second COVID-19 related death Thursday in Buchanan County, Va., but once again, no additional details were immediately provided by the state.
-The Daily Telegraph also has a message in with the health department regarding this latest death in Buchanan County, and will update this story as soon as more details become available.
+The health department also reported a second COVID-19 related death Thursday in Buchanan County, but once again, no additional details were immediately provided by the state and Hill said no further information regarding the Buchanan County case could be released beyond what was already reported by the state.

-Tazewell County, which is now reporting two deaths, also reached another grim milestone Thursday morning with a cumulative total of 200 coronavirus cases to date.
-In addition to the two deaths, 14 people have been hospitalized Tazewell County over the past several weeks as a result to COVID-19.
+Tazewell County, which is now reporting two COVID-19 related deaths, also reached another grim milestone Thursday after reaching a cumulative total of 200 coronavirus cases to date.
+In addition to the two deaths, 14 people have been hospitalized in Tazewell County over the past several weeks as a result of COVID-19.

 — Contact Charles Owens at cowens@bdtonline.com